Thom719c/thom-react-pdf-highlighter/README.md

 ##### I'm trying the demo with my PDF and it is not loading!

 Please check the [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on your url.
 It is required for the cross-domain request.

-### Compatibility

-Works in Google Chrome, Safari 10+, Firefox 52+.
-Not tested in Internet Explorer.